eeditiones/tei-publisher-app/README.md

 ![TEI Publisher Docker Snapshots](https://github.com/eeditiones/tei-publisher-app/workflows/TEI%20Publisher%20Docker%20Snapshots/badge.svg)

+__TEI Publisher__ is a community-maintained Software.
+If your edition relies on this package, it‘s crucial to support the developers who have contributed their time and effort to create and maintain this valuable tool.
+You can do so by donating to (e-editiones)[https://github.com/sponsors/eeditiones]

 <img src="resources/images/tei-publisher-logo-color.svg" height="128">

 TEI Publisher facilitates the integration of the TEI Processing Model into exist-db applications.
 The TEI Processing Model (PM) extends the TEI ODD specification format with a processing model for documents.
 That way intended processing for all elements can be expressed within the TEI vocabulary itself.
 It aims at the XML-savvy editor who is familiar with TEI but is not necessarily a developer.